cosc2336-ds-alg/assg03/README.md

 Once you have implemented your new constructor, the tests in the second test case should now all be able to pass.
-When you are satisfied this is all working so far, commit your changes and push them to the `feedback` branch, and close out your Task #2 and the pull request you should have created for this task.
+When you are satisfied this is all working so far, commit your changes and push them to the `Feedback` pull request.